Do you need help sleeping? What’s your bedtime ritual look like?

 In fact, we encourage coloring in the morning and afternoon too, if you have the time to squeeze it in.

-You’ll find adult colouring books in shops all over the place, and you can get the jumbo pack of colored pencils to afford you the maximum amount of creative freedom.
+You’ll find adult coloring books in shops all over the place, and you can get the jumbo pack of colored pencils to afford you the maximum amount of creative freedom.

 A quick session before bed will reduce stress; coloring forces your brain into a naturally meditative state, and you’ll be more likely to get into the groove of the present moment rather than dwelling on what’s happened today or what lies ahead tomorrow – two factors that definitely keep us up at night!